Treblle/traefik-plugin-treblle-rust/README.md

 # Treblle's Traefik (`^v3.1`) Middleware Plugin in Rust and WebAssembly

+## Overview

-This project implements a Traefik v3 middleware plugin using Rust and WebAssembly (WASM).
-The plugin intercepts HTTP requests, processes them, and forwards relevant data to the Treblle API for monitoring and analysis.
+This project provides a middleware plugin for Traefik that integrates Treblle's API monitoring and logging services.
+The plugin collects data from Traefik's request/response lifecycle, masks sensitive information, and sends the sanitized data to Treblle's API for monitoring.
+This plugin is designed to be lightweight, efficient, and easy to install through the Traefik catalog.

+## Features

+- **Data Ingestion:** Captures request and response data from Traefik and sends it to Treblle via a POST request in JSON format.
+- **Sensitive Data Masking:** Automatically masks sensitive data such as passwords, credit card numbers, and other user-defined fields before sending data to Treblle.
+  - **Customizable Masking:** Users can define additional custom keywords for masking sensitive data.
+- **Route Blacklisting:** Allows users to define specific routes or regex patterns to exclude from data collection and reporting.
+- **Silent Error Handling:** Ensures that any errors in the plugin do not interfere with the host application's functionality.
+- **Fire-and-Forget:** The plugin sends data without waiting for a response, ensuring minimal impact on performance.
+- **WASM-WASI1P Compatible**: Built using WebAssembly (WASM) for high performance and compatibility with support for outgoing HTTP requests.

 ## Project Structure

 The project consists of several components:

-1. **Traefik Middleware Plugin (`rust-http-wasm`)**: A Rust-based WASM module that integrates with Traefik v3.
+1. **Traefik Middleware Plugin (`rust-http-wasm`)**: A Rust-based WASM module that integrates with Traefik v3.1 or newer.
+   - This version is important because Traefik v3.1 introduced enhanced support for WASM plugins required by this project.
 1. **Producer Service (`producer`)**: Generates various HTTP requests, including JSON, plain text, and XML.
 1. **Consumer Service (`consumer`)**: Receives and processes the requests, including handling different routes.
 1. **Treblle API (`treblle-api`)**: A mock API that receives and logs the processed data.